IX. Channels for Consumer Complaints

 Travel Industry Council of Hong Kong (complaints against travel agents)

-The TIC provides the following services to the public:
+The TIA provides the following services to the public:

 Food and Environmental Hygiene Department